 Another fashion brand Forever 21, lets you shop an entire outfit online, after which it recommends accessories to complete the look.
 It shows complementary products to the customers on the eCommerce store.

 The outfit you see on the extreme left, in the above screenshot, is the main product, whereas others are mere complementary items that would go well with the former.
-This kind of personalization can increase conversions on the eCommerce site by 10%.
+This kind of ecommerce personalization can increase conversions by 10%.

 In fact, 75% of customers are more likely to purchase based on personalized product recommendations.
 So, make your selling strategy more personalized.
 Upsell, cross-sell, and recommend products to increase your conversions.